-Ben Elkington QC is an experienced silk whose practice is centred on commercial litigation, including insurance and professional liability disputes, frequently with an international dimension.
+Ben Elkington QC is an experienced and busy silk whose practice is centred on commercial litigation, including insurance and professional liability disputes, frequently with an international dimension.

 A modern approach: Ben is rightly described as a “new-style silk” who has an “unstuffy approach” is “personable,” “down to earth” and “the consummate professional.”